 With the strict control needed for mutagens (Cat 1A, 1B or 2 in CLP/ Cat.
-1, 2 and 3 in DSD) and carcinogens classified in Category 1A, 1B or in Category 2 if potent, according to CLP (Cat 1, 2 or 3, if potent in DSD), the RMMs/OCs aimed at avoidance of exposure will likely be
+1, 2 and 3 in DSD) and carcinogens classified in Category 1A, 1B or in Category 2 if potent, according to CLP (Cat 1, 2 or 3, if potent in DSD), the RMMs/OCs aimed at avoidance of exposure will likely be sufficient to also cover for other relevant effects for which DNELs can be derived, for all routes of exposure.
+In that case, a qualitative risk characterisation will suffice, and there is no need to conduct a quantitative risk characterisation.

-19 As already noted, also the Carcinogens and Mutagens Directive (2004/37/EC) shall be complied with in the
+As already noted, also the Carcinogens and Mutagens Directive (2004/37/EC) shall be complied with in the workplace.
+See Section E.3.3.3

-- sufficient to also cover for other relevant effects for which DNELs can be derived, for all routes of exposure.
-In that case, a qualitative risk characterisation will suffice, and there is no need to conduct a quantitative risk characterisation. - The information that is used for assignment of the substance to the appropriate hazard category needs to be in line with the REACH information requirements, which in some - situations may require further information (see Annex VII through X of REACH and Section R.7.7).
+The information that is used for assignment of the substance to the appropriate hazard category needs to be in line with the REACH information requirements, which in some situations may require further information (see Annex VII through X of REACH and Section R.7.7).